Sirmur State: Nahan State

 Nahan, the predecessor state of Sirmur, was founded by Soba Rawal in 1095 AD who assumed the name Raja Subans Prakash.

 Near the end of the 12th century in the year 1195, a flood of the Giri River destroyed the old capital of Sirmaur-Tal, which killed Raja Ugar Chand.
 A ruler of Jaisalmer, Raja Salivahana, thought this was an opportune time to attack the state as it was in a state of disarray due to the natural disaster and death of its ruler, so he sent his son Sobha to conquer the state.
 The attack was successful and a new dynasty headed by Bhati Rajputs was established.
 Sirmur was invaded by invader Jasrath's army, who also invaded fragments of Punjab and Jammu.

 Sirmur State

-Eventually in 1621 Karm Parkash founded Nahan, the modern capital.

-Budh Parkãsh, the next ruler, recovered Pinjaur for Aurangzeb’s foster-brother.
-Raja Mit Parkãsh gave an asylum to the Sikh Guru, Gobind Singh, permitting him to fortify Paonta in the Kiarda Dun; and it was at Bhangani in the Dun that the Guru defeated the Rajäs of Kahlur and Garhwäl in 1688.
-But in 1710 Kirat Parkãsh, after defeating the Räja of Garhwal, captured Naraingarh, Morni, Pinjaur, and other territories from the Sikhs, and concluded an alliance with Amar Singh, Raja of Patiala, whom he aided in suppressing his rebellious Wazir; and he also fought in alliance with the Raja of Kahlür when Ghuläm Kãdir Khan, Rohilla, invaded that State.
+Karm Prakash founded the city of Nahan in 1621, and it became the new capital.
+Karm was succeeded by Mandhata Prakash, who aided Khalil-ullah, a general of Mughal emperor Shah Jahan, in an invasion of Garhwal, and in return for this aid Kotaha was given to Sobhag Prakash, who had succeeded Mandhata.
+Further Mughal attacks on Garhwal were launched by Aurangzeb, and Sobhag would again join them, receiving yet more land in return.
+Sobhag's reign also saw great developments of Sirmur's agricultural resources.
+He was succeeded by Budh Prakash, who recovered Pinjaur for Aurangzeb's foster-brother.
+In 1684, Mat Prakash succeeded Budh, and the next year he gave asylum to Guru Gobind Singh, the tenth Sikh Guru, and allowed him to fortify Paonta, near which the Guru would defeat a combined Hill State force under the Rajas Bhim Chand of Kahlur and Fateh Shah of Garhwal, at the Battle of Bhangani; however, in 1750, Kirat Prakash, after having defeated the Raja of Garhwal, captured Sikh territories, including Naraingarh, Morni and Pinjaur, and entered into multiple alliances, aiding Raja Amar Singh of Patiala, helping in suppressing a rebellious vizier.
+Kirat also aided the Raja of Khalur against Ghulam Kadir, when the latter invaded Kahlur.
+Kirat similarly allied with the Raja of Garhwal against invading Gurkhas, and, despite being abandoned by his ally, Kirat managed to force the Gurkhas to agree to have the Ganges serve as the border between their kingdom and Garhwal.